Raiden1411/zabi/docs/pages/api/utilities/signature/signer.md

 ## RecoverEthereumAddress

-Recovers a ethereum from a message and signature.
+Recovers an ethereum from a message and signature.
 This expected that the message was previously hashed.
 The address will already be checksumed.

 ```zig